 The next few months were not just tense.
-The step Beth and I were about to take deeply saddened my father as his vision for the future of the business was also not going to be realised.
-During the next four years I completed my degree in ministry at Tabor Bible College and then waited, and waited and wondered what God was going to open up.
+The step Beth and I were about to take deeply saddened my father.
+Dad’s vision for the future of the business was not going to be realised.
+During the next four years I completed my degree in ministry at Tabor Bible College.
+Then I waited and wondered what God was going to open up.
 Some other students had a clear vision of where they wanted to go after graduation, I didn’t.
 All we knew was I was meant to go to Tabor.

 I returned to China in a team with my son to an orphanage in the northwest.
 Even more change was coming.
-I was asked to lead a team; this became coordinating orphanage teams and this led to re-birthing the mercy ministry in our mission.
-This was never in my future vision, where was my yacht and BMW?
+I was soon asked to lead a team.
+This became coordinating orphanage teams and this led to re-birthing the mercy ministry in our mission.
+This was never in my future vision, where was my yacht and sports car?

-My going to China three times that year was stressful for Beth who was left to manage our business.
+Going to China three times that year was stressful for Beth who was left managing our business.
 We felt led to ask a good friend to become our General Manager.
 It was a “God Thing” and in a few weeks Geoff was sitting at his new desk.
 He has done a great job with Beth keeping me out of the business and in China.
 After another couple of years I hired a young man to take over my graphics and marketing work so I could be in the ministry full time.
 The company has grown along with the ministry.

 Pastor with Southern Cross Association of Churches

-Founder and Executive Director of ChinaHeart International, Heart For Kids www.heartforkids.org
+Founder and Snr.
+Leader of ChinaHeart International and Heart For Kids

-David often speaks with churches, social clubs and other groups.
-If you are interested in him speaking with your group please click here.
+David often speaks with churches, social clubs and other groups and is available to speak with your group please message us.